 Group photos are always fun to do and this urban venue offers plenty of space to fit everyone in the frame.
 Intermittent rays of sunlight combined with picturesque clouds made for a perfect summer’s afternoon doing wedding photography at The Bond, Digbeth.

-Whilst the guests enjoyed Peroni and nibbles in the courtyard I whisked Jude and Chris away for their couple photoshoot.
+Whilst the guests enjoyed Peroni and nibbles in the courtyard I whisked Jude and Chris away for some portrait shots.
 Having been a wedding photographer at The Bond in the past, I was familiar with the array of backdrops the venue has to offer.
 The expressive Street Art that lines the Grand Union Canal reflects strikingly in the canal surface, creating a fun, vivid and unique setting for photoshoots.
 It’s what makes the wharf particularly popular for couples and photographers alike.

 Another favourite location is the remains of the old Victorian factory.
 Doing wedding photography at The Bond is something undeniably special.
 It’s a stunning location, and it’s a pleasure to be able to soak up the historical atmosphere and take a step back in time.
 The exposed beams and rustic brick walls are so raw and open.
 It’s difficult not to fall in love with this hidden gem.